qihangZH/uspto/README.md

 # sandbox is always recommend for the code is not stable, meanwhile do not use too much processes
 python USPTOParser.py -csv -database -t 8 -full -balance -sandbox
 ```

+8) 2001 version of USPTO patent bulk text(full) have some problem.
+It have SGM/XML
+version.
+However, only XML version is downloadable.
+So just ignore the SGM version.

 ## **Description:**
 This python script is based on a project from University of Illinois (http://abel.lis.illinois.edu/UPDC/Downloads.html).
 Several parts of the script have been improved to increase the data integrity and performance of the original script.
 The script has been tested with Python 3.6.
 It should work with Python 3.6 through 3.8, but will not work with any versions of Python 2 or Python 3.9 or higher.